Linkedin

 Wastewater discharge is the last alternative used by Ecopetrol for the management of its effluents.
 Ecopetrol counts with discharge points authorized by the competent environmental authorities, who determine the conditions of flow, quality, and timing to ensure the discharge does not affect the natural characteristics of the receiving bodies.
 Before discharging to any natural receiver (surface water, seawater, or soil), wastewaters are subjected to specific treatment to remove substances of environmental interest and to comply with the maximum permissible limits established in Colombian regulations.

-A total of 80.3 million m3 of wastewater were discharged, representing an increase of 23% compared to the previous year, caused by the temporary suspension of Castilla’s surface discharge point which was reactivated in June 2021.
-The upstream segment generated 81,3% of the total discharges (mainly produced water), the downstream segment 18.6%, and corporate areas 0.1%; 95.8% of the discharges were made to surface water bodies, 3.2% to the sea, 0.8% to the ground and 0.2% were delivered to external managers and sewers.
-In total, 21 basins were used for discharging wastewater.
+A total of 85,1 million m3 of wastewater was discharged, representing an increase of 6% compared to the previous year, caused by the entry of a new discharge point in Rubiales.
+The upstream segment generated 84,9% of the total discharges (mainly produced water), the downstream segment 15%, and corporate areas 0,1%; 95,7% of the discharges were made to surface water bodies, 3,6% to the sea, 0,5% to the ground and 0,2% were delivered to external managers and sewers.
+In total, 26 basins were used for discharging wastewater.

 Quality of discharges

-In 2022, the concentration of Hydrocarbons (measured as Total Petroleum Hydrocarbons-TPH) in Ecopetrol's discharges to water, registered an average value of 6,5 parts per million.
+In 2023, the concentration of Hydrocarbons (measured as Total Petroleum Hydrocarbons-TPH) in Ecopetrol's discharges to water, registered an average value of 2,8 parts per million.
 For Ecopetrol, the reference value is 10 parts per million, which has been achieved in 100% of Ecopetrol’s assets within the terms established by the environmental authorities.
-In terms of intensity, in the E&P segment, an equivalent of 0.5 tons of hydrocarbons contained in wastewater were discharged for every million barrels of oil equivalent produced, while for the refining segment, the value was 3.0 tons per every 1 millions of oil barrels refined.
+In terms of intensity, in the E&P segment, an equivalent of 0,6 tons of hydrocarbons contained in wastewater were discharged for every million barrels of oil equivalent produced, while for the refining segment, the value was 0,7 tons per every 1 million oil barrels refined; this reduction was achieved thanks to the entry of PRTLGV into the Barrancabermeja refinery.

 These years are included in the transition regime allowed by environmental authorities to adjust the treatment systems to comply with the new standard for discharges to surface bodies.